rossetti/KSLBook/docs/04-Chapter4.md

     model.print()
 }
 ```

+As will be discussed in Chapter \@ref(simoa), this model is really an infinite horizon simulation.
+We will approximation this infinite horizon with a finite horizon of 250 hours (or 15,000) minutes.
+The setting of the length of the replication is 20000 with a warm up period (see Chapter \@ref(simoa)) of 5000 minutes.
+This leaves (20,000 - 5,000) = 15,000 minutes for the observations of the simulation.
+Each *replication* provides 15000 minutes of observation of the system and the number of replications is specified as 30.
+That is, we are repeating the observations over 30 independent and identically distributed replications.

 The results indicate that the utilization of the pharmacist is about 50%.
 This means
 that about 50% of the time the pharmacist was busy.
 For this type of